5 Best Self-Care Gifts For Men For Father's Day | Product Reviews - ExBulletin

 2. Solid cologne for traveling by Fulton & Roark

-Willis says she first met Fulton and Roark in the Road Runners showroom at the Dallas Market Center and it was the company’s strong-smelling colognes and “super cool” carrying cases that drew her to the brand’s booth.
+Willis says she first met Fulton and Roark in the Road Runners showroom at the Dallas Market Center and it was the company’s sweet-smelling solid colognes and super-cool carrying cases that drew her to the brand’s booth.

 3. Premium facials for men by Jack Black